WT000/ExoLoader/README.md

 # Adding a character

-In the CustomCharacters into the Exocolonist folder is a CharacterTemplate folder.
+In the CustomCharacters located in the Exocolonist folder is a CharacterTemplate folder.
 Use it to figure out how you should structure your own character folder and how the images should be named.
 (Do ping me in the ecc discord if you have questions!!
 I'll just be happy you're using this)

 # Finding bugs?